-This easy Tartiflette Recipe is a dish that can only be described as the most over-the-top-potato-side-dish you will ever eat.
+This easy Tartiflette Recipe is a dish that can only be described as the most over-the-top potato-side dish you will ever eat.
 But this is my American self speaking, in France, this is eaten as a main course, it's that filling!

 It’s a dish that originates from the mountain region of France and is definitely “cold-weather comfort food”.

 - The decadence of tender potatoes covered in a rich cream sauce, combined with crispy bacon and melted camembert makes this the holiday side dish that everyone will be talking about for weeks.

-It’s also an easy side dish that can be prepped in advance and baked right before serving.
+- It’s also an easy side dish that can be prepped in advance and baked right before serving.
 Make it in a beautiful Gratin Dish and serve it oven-to-table

 What is Tartiflette?

 Tartiflette is a cheesy French potato casserole, slathered in a cheesy cream sauce, dotted with crispy bacon, and topped with baked with typically Reblochon Cheese on top.

 It's typically served as a main course "apres-ski" but I think it makes for a fabulous holiday side dish.

 For your Tartiflette, you'll need a waxy potato.
 A variety like Yukon gold works well.

-Avoid starchy potatoes like russets, since they get too crumbly and don’t hold up after boiling.
+Avoid starchy potatoes like russets, since they get too crumbly and won't hold up after boiling.

 You'll want to slice the cooked potatoes neatly and waxy potatoes allow for this.

-You’ll also use heavy cream and milk, garlic, caramelized onions, crispy bacon, gruyere cheese and of course a nice round wheel of camembert or brie for a more milder taste.
+You'll also use heavy cream and milk, garlic, caramelized onions, crispy bacon, gruyere cheese, and of course a nice round wheel of camembert or brie for a milder taste.

 Once sliced you'll place the cheese triangles on top of your casserole and top with fresh thyme.